What Is User Flow?

 Task Flow vs. User Flow

-The common goal of task flow and user flow is to design the best user experience for its customers.
+The common goal of task and user flow is to design the best user experience for its customers.
 However, the docs of each of these flows differ.

-In a task flow, the focus is more on a particular task, whereas, in a user flow, the focus is mainly on a specific user.
+In a task flow, the focus is more on a particular task, whereas in a user flow, the focus is mainly on a specific user.

 On the other hand, user flow is a more fluid process where users can skip screens or change their minds before they reach the end of the process.